XiaWei-NEU/XiaWei-NEU.github.io/_publications/2020-05-31-paper-title-number-1.md

 ---
-title: "Designing a Digital Transformation Strategy for Human Resource Management in Bank X"
+title: "X Bank Human Resources Management Digital Transformation Strategy Design"
 collection: publications
 permalink: /publication/2020-05-31-paper-title-number-1
 excerpt: 'In the present, the ever-growing cutting-eage technologles, best-known or which are ou, anticial Intelligence, blockchain, cloud computing, and big data, are undergoing worla-wide explosive